LebToki/Laragon-Dashboard/README.md

 **

 # Features
-Our index page replaces the vanilla Laragon server index page, and offers several key features that make it an essential tool for developers:
+Our Laragon Dashboard (index page) replaces the vanilla Laragon server index page, and offers several key features that make it an essential tool for developers:

 **Visually appealing interface:** Our index page provides a clean and modern design that is both easy on the eyes and easy to navigate.